darron/blog/_posts/2016-01-05-push-through-it.md

 I have a lifetime to learn new things - and I'm just getting started with Go.

-Push past the fear - it's worth it.
+Push through the fear - leave it behind - it's worth it.